Adventure Time season 5: Cast

 Several voices actors and actresses reprise their characters in this season.
 Emo Philips reprises his fourth season character Cuber in both "Five More Short Graybles" and "Another Five Short Graybles".
 Andy Milonakis reprises his role as N.E.P.T.R. in "Mystery Dungeon".
-"Bad Little Boy" features Neil Patrick Harris returning as Prince Gumball, Madeleine Martin reprising the role of Fionna, and Roz Ryan reappearing as Cake.
+"Bad Little Boy" features Neil Patrick Harris returning as Prince Gumball, Madeleine Martin reprising the role of Fionna Campbell, and Roz Ryan reappearing as Cake.
 Keith David once again voices the Flame King in "Vault of Bones", "Earth & Water", and "The Red Throne".
 Davey Johnson reappears as the goblin king Xergiok in "The Great Bird Man"; he also voices the titular character in the episode "Davey".
 "Davey" also features Randy Liedtke as a candy person named Randy.
 Steve Little, who plays the recurring role as Peppermint Butler, also reprises his role as Abracadaniel in "Wizards Only, Fools" and "Play Date".
 Maurice LaMarche reprises his role as Grand Master Wizard in both "Wizards Only, Fools" and "Betty".
 Musical parody artist "Weird Al" Yankovic reprises his role as Banana Man in "We Fixed a Truck".
 Noah Nelson reprises his role as Kee-Oth the demon in the two-parter "Play Date" and "The Pit", having first appeared in the third-season episode "Dad's Dungeon".
 Osborne reprises his recurring role as Finn and Jake's dad, Joshua, in the episode "The Pit".
 Ron Lynch returns to the series in "Apple Wedding", voicing Mr. Pig.
 Jeff Bennett reprises his role as Choose Goose in the episode "Blade of Grass", and also voices an alternate-universe version of the character named Choose Bruce in the episode "Finn the Human."
 Miguel Ferrer reprises his role as Death, and Steve Agee returns as Ash in "Betty".
 Both Lou Ferrigno, Andy Samberg, and Mark Hamill return in "Billy's Bucket List" as Billy, Party Pat, and the Fear Feaster, respectively.

 Several guest stars lent their voices to Adventure Time characters for the very first time this season, including Kumail Nanjiani (left) and Donald Glover (right).